 Program: Urban & Regional Plan (MURP)

-Upon completion of the Masters in Urban and Regional Planning, students will be able to:
+Upon completion of the MURP degree, students should be able to:

-7) Reflect upon the ethical implications of the choices planners make as professionals.
+h.
+Acknowledge and take responsibility for the ethical implications of the choices we make as professionals.

 2) Your program's SLOs are published as follows.
 Please update as needed.